-Kai-Lou Yue ’20 is only a college senior, but her research has already yielded two articles in prestigious academic journals.
+Kai-Lou Yue ’20 is only a college senior, but her research has already yielded three articles in prestigious academic journals.
 Now, as a medical student at UMass Chan Medical School, she’s using what she learned at Bryant to explore new ideas and discover new ways to look at important topics in science and medicine.

 Working in the lab, Yue says, “gives you the ability to synthesize a lot of information at once, and also to react to new information.
 If something doesn’t seem to make sense, you have to be able to figure out what’s really happening.”
 Mentors such as Associate Professor of Science and Technology Chris Reid, Ph.D., and Kirsten Hokeness, Professor and Chair of Bryant’s Department of Science and Technology, helped her find the answers.
 “All of the Pre-Health professors are so passionate about what they do, they care about their students and want them to succeed,” she says.

 Yue, who scored in the 96th percentile on the MCAT exam, also enjoyed sharing her work at Bryant’s annual Research and Engagement Day.
 “REDay was my first time presenting my research, which was an amazing opportunity,” Yue says.
 “It’s great that Bryant gives us all a day to talk about what we’re doing – not just professors, but undergraduate students, too.”

 For her Honors thesis, Yue, with guidance from her thesis advisor Professor Joe Trunzo, Ph.D., is looking at the relationships among mindfulness, disability, and social support–and the effect they have on stress in college students.
 She’s excited to expand her studies in a new direction.
 “Being able to work on a project like this lets students explore the passions,” Yue says.